TPD Back Injury Claims: 100% No Win, No Fee Spinal Compensation

 Am i eligible for a back injury TPD payout?

-If you’re injured or something happens that makes you unable to work and earn an income; then you may be entitled to a TPD payment.
+If you’re injured or something happens that makes you unable to work and earn an income, then you could claim a permanent disability TPD payment.
 Where or how you were injured or ill does not matter.
 The critical requirement is that your medical condition prevents you from working in your regular job or one for which you are trained.

 For example, if you are a bricklayer or carpenter and have damaged your back, you may be unable to bend and lift objects, so you can no longer work on a job site.
 You may have a successful TPD claim when your condition is assessed as permanent.
 With medical treatment, you could return to work in a different role where you don’t need to bend and lift, like employment in an office.